cholae/ai-sim/README.md

-Personal project to create an immersive simulation of agents (people) that interact with each other using generative AI.
+Experiment to interact with local language models.